Nicorenox/Raft-Consensus-Algorithm---gRPC-Implementation/README.md

 ### Heartbeats

 The leader sends **heartbeats** to followers regularly to prevent them from starting an election.
-Heartbeats are a special case of the `AppendEntries` RPC, which includes no log entries but only a signal from the leader to maintain leadership status.
 This keeps the cluster stable as long as the leader is functioning properly.

 - Heartbeats are sent periodically (e.g., every second).
 - If a follower does not receive a heartbeat within the election timeout, it assumes the leader is down and starts a new election.

-### Log Replication

-The leader is responsible for accepting client commands, adding them to its own log, and replicating the logs across all followers.
-The followers then confirm they have stored the entries, and the leader applies the entries to its state machine once they are committed.

-1. **Client sends command**: The leader receives a command from a client.
-2. **Append entries**: The leader appends the command to its own log.
-3. **Replicate logs**: The leader sends the new log entry to all followers using `AppendEntries` RPCs.
-4. **Commit logs**: Once the majority of followers have stored the entry, the leader marks the entry as committed and applies it to its state machine.
-5. **Apply logs**: Followers apply committed logs in the same order as the leader.

-### Log Consistency

-Raft ensures consistency by maintaining the following invariants:

-1. If two logs on different servers are identical up to a certain point, then any subsequent logs must also be identical.
-2. If a follower is missing log entries, the leader will overwrite the follower's log to ensure that all nodes have the same log.
-3. A log entry is considered committed once the leader has replicated it to a majority of nodes.

 ### Handling Failures